Mexico City: Media

-It is also a leading center of the advertizing industry.
+It is also a leading center of the advertising industry.
 Most international ad firms have offices in the city, including Grey, JWT, Leo Burnett, Euro RSCG, BBDO, Ogilvy, Saatchi & Saatchi, and McCann Erickson.
 Many local firms also compete in the sector, including Alazraki, Olabuenaga/Chemistri, Terán, Augusto Elías, and Clemente Cámara, among others.
 There are 60 radio stations operating in the city and many local community radio transmission networks.

 The two largest media companies in the Spanish-speaking world, Televisa and TV Azteca, are headquartered in Mexico City.
-Televisa, it often presents itself as the largest producer of Spanish-language content.
+Televisa often presents itself as the largest producer of Spanish-language content.
 Other local television channels include: